 to give the output as a Unix epoch time.

-The job always waits 60 seconds after submission before beginning execution:
+The job always waits 60 seconds before beginning execution:

 In this example, assume that the deferral time is 45 seconds in the past as the job is available.
 The job begins execution, because 75 seconds remain in the deferral window: